Creating your Large Format Poster

 - Determine a logical sequence to your material.

 - Edit carefully.
-Make sure every word and design element adds to your communication.
+Make sure every word and design element adds to the communication of your research..

 - Proof carefully.